chaue/journal/README.md

     * Journal can't compile if Entry isn't defined first?
   * Can try moving the member function to the Entry class instead of using the Entry class through Journal
     * Essentially skipping the middle man

+__Update 3__
+* Fixed compiling errors
+  * I combined the header and cpp files for the Journal and Entry classes into the Journal class' files
+  * Code compiles since classes and member functions can be declared and defined in order
+    * Entry needed to be declared and defined first due to Journal requiring them
+* Fixed compile error regarding the entry.operator() template function
+  * It turns out to_string couldn't accept certain data types as inputs, namely strings
+  * overloaded the template function with a string type (1)
+* Fixed file names to include the .txt extension
+  * Realized files are written directly inside the project directory, could maybe add an option to write and store files in a preferred directory

 __References used__
 * SQLAPI+ documentation